Eschatologue/CM_wiki/docs/class/bard/index.md

 In addition, if you have no uses of Bardic Inspiration left, you can give yourself one use by expending a spell slot (no action required).
 You can do so only once per turn.

-## Level 6: Subclass Feature

-You gain a feature from your Bard subclass.

 ## Level 7: Countercharm

 You can use musical notes or words of power to disrupt mind-influencing effects.
 If you or a creature within 30 feet of you fails a saving throw against an effect that applies the Charmed or Frightened condition, you can use your Reaction to cause the save to be rerolled, and the new roll has Advantage.